yedino/galaxy42/doc/hacking.md

 will demonstrate errors that trigger TSAN / UBSAN.

 2) To run tests for Memory:
-build normal version (without ccmake option TSAN.
+a) build normal version (without ccmake option TSAN.
 UBSAN is allowed if you want) and run  ./run-safe-mem
 This will run as-root (at least) on some systems - instead of running as-user the normal version (tunserver.elf that has setcap)
 ...due to valgrind bug(?): refusing to run capability (setcap) binaries.